MyPassion.ai

 Written by the founder, so discount accordingly.

-1. Time-to-result is 3 minutes, not 30 to 90.
-The median user takes the quiz, sees the archetype, and has a decision-input in the time it takes to walk to the kitchen.
-This is a structural advantage of fewer, better-chosen questions, not a shortcut.
+1. Time-to-result is 3 minutes, not 60 to 90.
+A typical user takes the quiz, sees the archetype, and has a decision input in less time than it takes to read this paragraph twice.
+The advantage comes from fewer, better-chosen questions, not from skipping work.

-2. Branching questions reflect real life stages.
+2. Branching questions reflect different life stages.
 A student and a burned-out 34-year-old are asked structurally different questions after Q1.
 Sokanu treats all users as the same starting point.
 We do not.

 4. Archetype signal is separated from hobby noise by design.
-This is the cooking example inverted.
-By anchoring the quiz in childhood patterns, flow markers, and values rather than stated current interests, we avoid the systematic bias that sends Sokanu users into food service.
+This is the inverse of the pattern described above.
+By anchoring the quiz in childhood patterns, flow markers, and values rather than stated current interests, we sidestep the systematic bias that pushes hobby answers into career suggestions.

 What MyPassionAI gets uniquely wrong, honestly

-1. No 1,500-career database, no O*NET integration, no BLS depth.
-Sokanu's career database is genuinely richer than ours.
-We match to top 5 well.
-They match to 1,500 broadly.
-If breadth is what you want, we lose on that specific axis.
+1. No 1,500-career database.
+Sokanu's career database is broader than ours.
+We go deep on a focused set of matches per archetype.
+They go wide across 1,500+ career profiles.
+If breadth is what you want, we lose on that axis.

 3. Newer framework, less longitudinal validation.
-Big Five has 40 years of academic validation.
-Our struggle-priority matrix has 18 months of production data.
-It is informed by Self-Determination Theory and flow research, but it is not peer-reviewed.
-Know that going in.
+Big Five has decades of academic validation behind it.
+Our struggle-priority matrix is newer, informed by Self-Determination Theory and flow research, but not peer-reviewed.
+Worth knowing going in.

 Who should take which